 On October 27th, 2015, Golden Arrow announced that it had commenced a Phase V Drill Program at Chinchillas as part of the US\$12.6 million pre-development activities of the business combination agreement with Silver Standard.
 In addition, as part of the pre-development activities, environmental baseline studies and community engagement programs were expanded, and continued to be carried out by Golden Arrow.
 Geotechnical, hydrological and metallurgical studies were also initiated by Silver Standard.
-Approximately US\$3.5 million was spent by Silver Standard on the pre-development program in 2015.
+By the end of the second quarter 2016, the total expenditure by Silver Standard was US\$7.6 million.